 There were 21 complaints about violence and threat in The Maze Runner: The Scorch Trials.
 Scenes include gangs of people operating in a lawless environment, and infected zombie-like people attacking other characters.

-moments of threat and horror involving zombie-like characters, and reducing the focus on injury in a scene in which a man is beaten for information.
-When the film was formally submitted for classification, these changes had been made and, consequently,
+reducing moments of threat and horror involving zombie-like characters, and reducing the focus on injury in a scene in which a man is beaten for information.
+When the film was formally submitted for classification, these changes had been made

 Whilst Minions , the only film on the list not cut, received 16 complaints:

-noose and playing with the gallows.
+through a noose and playing with the gallows.
 The scene takes place in an unrealistic, comic and slapstick manner which is likely to be familiar to young viewers, who expect the Minions to survive.
-The realistic risk of harmful imitation is very low indeed.
+The realistic risk of harmful imitation is very

+children.
 The outcome should be reassuring.
 The fantastical and animated context significantly distances the scenes from real life.
-Within the wider context, Minions is a well-known franchise which plays off the idea of villains , so images of villainous
+Within the wider context, Minions is a well-known franchise which plays off the idea of villains , so

 UK Parliament Committee recommends an immediate end to laws prohibiting soliciting and brothel keeping (when adult and consensual)...but will then consider whether men should be criminalised for buying sex